 Advertising is great because it pays content creators for their work.
 After all, even this site utilizes Google Ads.
 So why would I create a write-up on blocking ads?
 Because advertisements are known to carry malicious payloads and it’s impossible to distinguish what’s good and what’s bad.
 As a result, blocking advertising has become an absolute necessity for those who are security conscious.
 On a personal note, I’ll happily sacrifice some advertising income for the sake of readers/everyone improving their security!
 As many have figured out, a side benefit of blocking ads is a better user experience and a substantial drop in bandwidth usage.
 I’ve written several walkthroughs on how to block ads using different devices such as pfBlockerNG on pfSense.
 If you own a pfSense, I would strongly suggest using the aforementioned guide to create an experience very similar to the pi-hole.
 Using pfBlockerNG on pfSense has quite a few additional features such as IP blocking and quite honestly, there is no need to add yet another system to manage.

 Installing Ubuntu server is ridiculously easy.
 Simply download the latest Ubuntu Server LTS ISO and install it as you would any standard OS.
+Note: There is a slight difference in the install steps if you are installing 18.04.1 LTS instead of 18.04 (even if 18.04 is upgraded to 18.04.1).
+I explain where the 2 install paths diverge in the Ubuntu 18.04.1 LTS section below.
 You can safely use the defaults throughout the installation, although I would install security updates automatically when given the option.
 You may also need to install SSH if that is how you plan to access and manage your server remotely (other than the web interface).
 If you are installing this in a virtual/VMware environment for a fairly small number of devices, I would recommend a 1GB of memory, 1 CPU core, and at least 30GB of hard drive.
 FWIW, the initial install of Ubuntu and pi-hole (before any logs) is under 5GB of disk space so 30GB should give you some room to grow.
 You could potentially require more resources if you have a lot of devices or those devices make a ton of DNS requests.
 That is something you will need to keep an eye on after you get it up and running!

 |pi-hole Minimum Requirements|